circlefin/malachite/specs/english/proofs_scheduling.md

 ## Strands

 The proposed solution is to adopt a **static scheduling** protocol.
-The blockchain is virtually split into a number of strands, so that proofs of blocks belonging to a strand are included in blocks belonging to the same strand.
+The blockchain is virtually split into a number of **strands**, so that proofs of blocks belonging to a strand are included in blocks belonging to the same strand.

-We define a constant `K`, which is the number of strands, and map blocks to strands as follows:
+Using `K` to denote the number of strands in the blockchain, the mapping of blocks to strands is as follows:

 - A block at height `H` of the blockchain belongs to the strand: `strand(H) = H mod K`.

-The number `K` of strands should be chosen as a safe upper bound the latency `L` for producing the proof of a block, given in terms of the number of blocks that Starknet is expected to commit while the proof is produced.
+The constant `K` should be defined considering a conservative upper bound for the latency `L` to produce a proof for a block and expected block latency (i.e., the expected interval between committing successive blocks).
+The goal is to ensure, with high probability, that no more than `K` blocks are produced and committed in `L` time units, so that the proof of a block committed at height `H` is available when height `H' = H + K` is started.

 ### Scheduling